Edmund Mortimer, 5th Earl of March: Shakespeare and the Mortimers

-Events in the life of Sir Edmund Mortimer, uncle of Edmund Mortimer, 5th Earl of March, were dramatized by Shakespeare in Henry IV, Part 1.
-In the play, Shakespeare accurately identifies the former as Hotspur's brother-in-law, but simultaneously conflates him with his nephew by referring to him as "Earl of March".
+William Shakespeare dramatized events in the life of Edmund Mortimer, 5th Earl of March's uncle Sir Edmund Mortimer in Henry IV, Part 1.
+Although Shakespeare accurately identifies the Sir Edmund Mortimer as Hotspur's brother-in-law, he incorrectly refers to Sir Edmund Mortlmer by the title "Earl of March", thus conflating him with Edmund Mortimer, 5th Earl of March.

 The Southampton Plot is dramatized in Shakespeare's play Henry V. However, its intent is misstated, and Mortimer's role in exposing it and condemning the plotters is completely omitted.

 Edmund Mortimer also appears in Henry VI, Part 1.
 He is incorrectly depicted as an old man who has been imprisoned in the Tower of London since the rise of Henry IV.
 Furthermore, in an entirely fictional scene, Mortimer explains to his nephew Richard their family's claim to the throne, praises the efforts of Richard's father to make Mortimer king, and urges Richard to pursue his own claim to the throne.
 In reality, Richard was thirteen years old when his uncle died, and at the time was being raised in the north of England as a ward of the crown by Ralph Neville, 1st Earl of Westmorland.